 These footwear tips can help you feel more confident on your feet.

-- Always wear shoes or slippers, and never walk indoors in bare feet, socks or tights.
-It’s important to wear comfortable, well-fitting shoes.
+- Always wear shoes or slippers.
+To avoid slips, never walk indoors in bare feet, socks or tights.

 - Wear shoes that fit well.
-High-sided shoes with low heels and thin soles with a good grip are a good choice.
-Make sure they’re firmly secured with laces or velcro.
+High-sided shoes with low heels, thin soles and a good grip are a good choice.

 - Avoid wearing sandals and shoes with high heels.

-- Wear slippers that have a good grip and that fasten and stay on properly – make sure they aren’t loose or worn out, as this may cause you to trip.
+- Wear slippers that have a good grip and fasten up.
+Loose or worn out slippers may cause you to trip.

 Where can I get my toenails clipped?